 Make the Transition to a Higher Level of Care

 Asking your elderly loved one to uproot their life to move to senior care can be a massive challenge for them.
-If you take it slowly and meet with professionals who can explain the many advantages of assisted living or catered living, the transition can be eased and the benefits quickly realized.
+If you take it slowly and meet with professionals who can explain the many advantages of assisted living, the transition can be eased and the benefits quickly realized.

 Canterbury Court in Atlanta, Georgia, offers a continuum of care for the long term.
 As your loved one’s needs change over time, new services are already in place.
 There’s no need for stressful transitions or rushed decisions.
 They don’t have to uproot and start over someplace new because they’re already home.